Morphological Parameters and Associated Uncertainties for 8 Million Galaxies in the Hyper Suprime-Cam Wide Survey: Galfitting Galaxies for Transfer Learning Validation

 To the best of our knowledge, there is no published large catalog of bulge+disk decomposition of HSC galaxies against which we can compare the results of our light-profile fitting pipeline.
 However, \citet{simard_11} performed bulge+disk decomposition using \gb{} and \rb{}-band imaging from the Sloan Digital Sky Survey (SDSS).
 We should note that HSC-Wide differs from SDSS in a multitude of ways, with the most significant differences being in median seeing [HSC-Wide: $0.\arcsec79$ compared to SDSS: $1.\arcsec4$ in the g-band] and pixel scale [HSC: 0.168 arcsecs/pixel compared to SDSS: 0.396 arcsecs/pixel].
 Thus, we do not expect our analysis to yield the exact same results as that of \citet{simard_11}.
 However, given that a significant portion of our low-z sample overlaps with that of \citet{simard_11}, it is still useful to compare our results to that of \citet{simard_11}, as the overall trends should agree.

 Using an angular cross-match diameter of $0.15$ arcsec, we cross-matched our low-z GALFIT sample with that of \citet{simard_11} to obtain a sample of $\sim6500$ galaxies.
 Note that although our HSC sample extends to $g < 23$, the cross-matched galaxies are mostly $g < 20$ due to the shallower depth of the SDSS data.
 In Figure \ref{fig:gfit_vs_simard}, we compare the results of our light-profile fitting results with that of \citet{simard_11}.
 The figure shows galaxies in hexagonal bins of roughly equal size, with the number of galaxies in each bin represented according to the colorbar on the right.
 Note that we are using a logarithmic colorbar to explore the full distribution of galaxies, down to 1 galaxy/bin.
 Although there are outliers present for all three parameters, and the scatter of the relationship depends on the parameter, our GALFIT-derived parameters strongly correlate with that of \citet{simard_11}.
 According to the Spearman's rank correlation test \citep[see][for more details]{spearman}, there is a positive correlation for all three variables, and the null hypothesis of non-correlation can be rejected at extremely high significance ($p < 10^{-200}$).
 The correlation coefficients obtained for $L_B/L_T$, $R_e$, and $F$ are 0.85, 0.95, and 0.98, respectively.
+For both our GALFIT predictions and that of \citet{simard_11}, we define $R_e$ for double-component fits as the radius that encompasses $50\%$ of the light from both components combined.

 Note that the higher scatter in the $L_B/L_T$ relation is expected, given that bulge+disk decomposition involves constraining two different imaging components simultaneously and is thus more sensitive to algorithmic differences and the differences in imaging quality between SDSS and HSC mentioned above.
 These differences in imaging quality, data-reduction pipeline, and filters \citep{hsc_filters} might also explain the slight offsets in the $R_e$ and flux measurements.
 It is also important to note that most of the differences in $R_e$ measurements are at effective radii values smaller than the median SDSS g-band seeing, as seen in the middle panel of Figure \ref{fig:gfit_vs_simard}.